StitchDesign/Stitch/Guides/Patch.md

 *Outputs*
 * A Boolean output that returns the opposite of whatever the input is

+### Or
+Calculates an OR Boolean operation.
+If at least one input is true, the output will be true.
+For example, if both inputs are 0, the output will be false.
+If one input is 0 and another is 1, the output will be true.

+*Inputs*
+* At least two inputs.
+N number of inputs can be added to the node.

+*Outputs*
+* A Boolean that returns true if at least one of the inputs are true

+### Union
+Combines two or more shapes to generate a new shape.

+*Inputs*
+* Two shapes to generate the union with

+*Outputs*
+* The generated shape

+## Option Pickers

 ### Option Equals
 Checks if an input value (the "Option") is equal to any given inputs.
 The node can be configured to check a variety of input types.
 N number of inputs can be added.